Poojachalla/Example_writage/ActionSheet/ActionSheetHowTo (4).md

 Once you have imported a component to your project, you can easily add the component to a form.
 For more information, refer Add a Component to a Form

-## D.Building and previewing the app
+## D. Building and previewing the app

 After performing all the above steps, you can build your app and run it on your device.
 For more information, you can refer to the [Building and Viewing an